 Da Mario Budapest

-Da Mario is a spacious, upscale Italian restaurant in Budapest's downtown, set on a precious piece of real estate between the Parliament building and Liberty Square, with views onto both from its outdoor terrace.
-Instead of a trattoria-look, the high-ceilinged space features sleek leather banquettes and dark furnishings.
+Da Mario is a modern Italian restaurant in Budapest, set on a precious piece of downtown real estate between the Parliament building and Liberty Square, with views onto both from its outdoor terrace.
+Instead of a trattoria vibe, the polished, high-ceilinged space features sleek leather banquettes and dark furnishings.
 Being inside the city's financial and government district, business dinners here are more typical than date nights.